Aar0n-rgb/VITYARTHI-Project/README.md

-# Cyber Math – Simple Python Programs for Real-Life Security
+# Cyber Math – Python Programs for Real-Life Security

 ## Overview of the Project